redhat-developer/alizer/go/README.md

 - *name*: name of the component
 - *path*: root of the component
 - *languages*: list of languages belonging to the component ordered by their relevance.
+- *ports*: list of ports used by the component

 ```
 import "github.com/redhat-developer/alizer/pkg/apis/recognizer"

 components, err := recognizer.DetectComponents("./")
 ```

+Port detection is a long and consuming job and because of the different algorithm used for each different framework it deserves its own section.
+For more info check [port detection](docs/port_detection.md)

 For more info about name detection plase check the [name detection](docs/name_detection.md) doc.
 ### Devfile Detection